 It is no good going off-road in a two-wheel-drive supermini; the best car for the job is a four-wheel-drive off-roader.
 But the best way to go off-road and be successful with the journey is to prepare your car.

-Equipment such as a winch and big chunky tires are the best prevention for getting stuck in mud and snow, while recovery gear and added warm clothing is best packed should the worst happen and the car get properly stuck.
+Equipment such as a winch and big chunky tyres are the best prevention for getting stuck in mud and snow, while recovery gear and added warm clothing is best packed should the worst happen and the car get properly stuck.

 Plan your journey